manticoresoftware/manticoresearch/manual/Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md

 stored_only_fields = title,content
 ```

-List of fields that will be stored in the table, but not indexed.
-This setting works similarly to [stored_fields](../../Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md#stored_fields) except that when a field is specified in `stored_only_fields` t will only be stored, not indexed, and cannot be searched using full-text queries.
-It can only be retrieved in search results.
+Use `stored_only_fields` when you want Manticore to store some fields of a plain or real-time table **on disk but not index them**.
+These fields won't be searchable with full-text queries, but you can still retrieve their values in search results.

+For example, this is useful if you want to store data like JSON documents that should be returned with each result, but don't need to be searched, filtered, or grouped.
+In that case, storing them only — and not indexing them — saves memory and improves performance.

+You can do this in two ways:
+- In [plain mode](../../Creating_a_table/Local_tables.md#Defining-table-schema-in-config-%28Plain-mode%29) in a table config, use the `stored_only_fields` setting.
+- In the SQL interface ([RT mode](../../Creating_a_table/Local_tables.md#Online-schema-management-%28RT-mode%29)), use the [stored](../../Creating_a_table/Data_types.md#Storing-binary-data-in-Manticore) property when defining a text field (instead of `indexed` or `indexed stored`).
+In SQL, you don't need to include `stored_only_fields` — it's not supported in `CREATE TABLE` statements.

-The value is a comma-separated list of fields that should be stored only, not indexed.
-By default, this value is empty.
-If a real-time table is being defined, the fields listed in `stored_only_fields` must also be declared as [rt_field](../../Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md#rt_field).
+The value of `stored_only_fields` is a comma-separated list of field names.
+By default, it's empty.
+If you're using a real-time table, each field listed in `stored_only_fields` must also be declared as an [rt_field](../../Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md#rt_field).

-Note also, that you don't need to list attributes in`stored_only_fields`,since their original values are stored anyway.
-If to compare `stored_only_fields`  to string attributes the former (stored field):
+Note: you don't need to list attributes in `stored_only_fields`, since their original values are stored anyway.

-* is stored on disk and does not take up memory
-* is stored in a compressed format
+How stored-only fields compare to string attributes:

+- **Stored-only field**:
+  - Stored on disk only
+  - Compressed format
-* can only be fetched, it cannot be used for sorting, filtering or grouping
+  - Can only be retrieved (not used for filtering, sorting, etc.)

-In contrast, the latter (string attribute):
+- **String attribute**:
-* is stored on disk and in memory
+  - Stored on disk and in memory
-* is stored in an uncompressed format
+  - Uncompressed format (unless you are using columnar storage)
-* can be used for sorting, grouping, filtering, and any other actions you want to take with attributes.
+  - Can be used for sorting, filtering, grouping, etc.

+If you are looking to have Manticore store text data for you that you _only_ want stored on disk (eg: json data that is returned with every result), and not in memory or searchable/filterable/groupable, use `stored_only_fields`, or `stored` as your text field property.

+When creating your tables using the SQL interface, label your text field as `stored` (and not `indexed` or `indexed stored`).
+You will not need the `stored_only_fields` option in your `CREATE TABLE` statement; including it may result in a failed query.

 #### json_secondary_indexes